Summer Bridge Program

 Graduation Requirement: Artistic Creation and Analysis mode (MAC)

 Summary: This course introduces students to the Education Department and Fritz Shurmur Center for Teacher Development.
 The focus is on developing new understandings of how to make learning much more accessible, equitable, and welcoming to all by using five kinds of arts (i.e., 2-D visual, 3-D visual, dance-movement, instrumental-vocal music, and theater) as tools for literacy and mathematics learning.
 In this course, you will explore the five arts in workshops on campus with peers and the professor as well as participate in a clinical experience centered around serving small groups of children and their families from the local community at Kids N Stuff (KNS) Museum in downtown Albion.
-Albion College students will (1) develop a portfolio of their exploration of the five arts, artists with critical acclaim for their work in these arts, how to facilitate children’s learning of literacy and math through these arts, and (2) prepare and present a synthesis of their learning at the Summer Bridge Symposium.
+Albion College students will: (1) explore the five arts, artists with critical acclaim for their work in these arts, methods to facilitate children’s learning of literacy and math through these arts; and, (2) prepare and present a synthesis of their learning at the Summer Bridge Symposium.

 The Bridge to College Success Course is designed to equip incoming first-year Albion College students with the essential “street skills” and knowledge needed to thrive both academically and personally as a Briton.
 The course will provide insights on key strategies for academic success through: study habits and techniques, effective time management and scheduling, goal setting, communicating with professors, engaging with course material, class preparation, locating and utilizing appropriate on-campus offices/services, and more.
 Through hands-on experiences, short lessons, on-campus field trips, and group discussions, students will gain practical tools to enhance their college experience and achieve their educational goals.
 This course will be a stepping stone towards a successful and fulfilling college journey.